 It can therefore be said that if an HPV infection were a sole trigger, causing cervical cancer without any help from other factors, in the same way that smoking, by itself, can cause lung cancer, then cervical cancer rates would be significantly higher than they are.

-Dr. Deirdre Little has researched HPV infection thoroughly, and in her lecture, she explains:
+Dr. Deirdre Little has researched HPV infection thoroughly, and in a lecture, she explains:

 HPV is found in most of the cancer of the cerivx.
 It’s found in 99.7%.
 However, it’s not the only cause.
 It’s a necessary, though not sufficient cause for development of cancer of the cervix.
 We do know that smoking plays a role, the pill plays a role, and we think heredity plays a role.